canonical/vault-k8s-operator/docs/how-to/use_behind_ingress_machine.md

 export VAULT_TOKEN=hvs.Z3CuzSQno3XMuUgUcm1CmjQK
 ```

-Read the `active-ca-certificates` secret content of `self-signed-certificates` as we used it to sing the access certificates of Vault:
+Read the `active-ca-certificates` secret content of `self-signed-certificates` as we used it to sign the access certificates of Vault:

 ```bash
 user@ubuntu:~$ juju show-secret cks0s1c24l7c77v23p80 --reveal